Exclusive: Mass production at Samsung’s Taylor plant slated to begin in 2027

 Related Article

-"Taylor fab in the U.S. is under construction as planned, aiming for a timely commencement of operations this year," Kang emphasized.
+"The Taylor fab in the United States is under construction as planned, aiming for the timely commencement of operations this year," said Kang Suk-chae, executive vice president of Samsung Foundry, in a January conference call.

 Samsung also projected on-year growth in 2-nanometer orders of more than 130 percent this year, driven by the production of high-performance computing and AI chips on its second-generation 2-nanometer process in 2026.